Retrohunt with YARA rules

 Retrohunt status and completion panel

-When a retrohunt is running or has recently completed, a status panel appears in the rule sidebar that summarizes execution details, and provides visibility into progress and resource usage.
+When a retrohunt is running or has recently completed, a status bar appears in the rule header that summarizes execution details, and provides visibility into progress and resource usage.

 If a retrohunt is still in progress, a status bar and a Cancel button is displayed, allowing the user to track and terminate the request.